kbbryar/terraform-home/README.md

 #TODO
-  * configure terraform to communicate to the primary server
   * Need to create an FTP server to serve images locally
   * fix podman to use host user's git credentials